joshdowning/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 ### 2. Local development environment
-Local environment means, checking out tyk-docs repo and updating the files using an editor or an IDE.
-When doing so you can test the changes by running Hugo locally and check for errors in Hugo or in the website Hugo generated.
+Local environment means, checking out the tyk-docs repo and updating the files using an editor or an IDE.
+This allows you to test the changes by running Hugo locally and check for errors in Hugo or in the website Hugo generated.

 #### When to use it?
 Using the browser is not always enough and you sometimes need to checkout the repo and work locally.